Chocolate Pinwheel Cookies Recipe

 Procedure to make Chocolate Pinwheel Cookies -

-• Sift together the flour, baking powder and salt and keep it aside.
+• Sift together the flour, baking powder, and salt, and keep it aside.

 • In the mixer, beat together the butter and the sugar until light and fluffy.